stratum-mining/sv2-workshop/docs/setup.md

 The workshop setup includes:
 1. A Genesis node that is publicly accessible for participants to sync their Bitcoin node with.
 2. A Signet block explorer to display participants' mined blocks.
-3. A containerized environment for participants with `bitcoin-core` fork with Sv2 support, `cpuminer`, and the `stratum` repo with the `workshop` branch checked out and pre-built `stratum/roles` debug binaries.

 ## Prerequisites
 1. Install Rust: